I’m not trying to be discouraging or to tell you not to apply.

 If you need disability coverage, it is there for you.
-The programs are very narrow in their focus(you are only eligible if you are disabled AND cannot work).
+The programs are very narrow in their focus, only covering people who are “too disabled” to earn “substantial” income.

 The application process takes a long time.
-SSI is often a bit faster than SSDI, but still takes months, and you will have less financial support at the end.
+SSI is often a bit faster than SSDI, but still takes a minimum of months, and you would have less financial support at the end.

 The process of applying is painful, but there are things you can do to help yourself mitigate the emotional harm when you apply.